saucelabs/sauce-docs/docs/visual/e2e-testing/setup.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+>**Screener Docs are Now Sauce Docs**<br/>
+As part of our efforts to bring you a single, unified documentation site, we've migrated all Visual Docs from [Screener.io](https://screener.io) to Sauce Docs.

 Follow the steps below to integrate Visual E2E Testing into your Selenium WebDriver tests, using the language/library of your choice.
 Any programming language that Selenium WebDriver supports can be used without needing to install any additional libraries or SDKs.

 It takes only a few minutes to integrate Screener into your existing Selenium WebDriver scripts: